 Problem 3.152 of Irodov

-The figure below shows an inifite circuit formed by the repetition of the same link, consisting of resistance and
+The figure below shows an inifite circuit formed by the repetition of the same link, consisting of resistance

 .
 Find the resistance of this circuit between points